nicolgit/AVD-Playground/README.md

 > from cloud shell execute [01-resource-group.sh](shell-script/01-resource-group.sh) using the command `source 01-resource-group.sh`

-# Azure Active Directory preparation
+# Entra Id demo users creation

-If you plan to create and destroy the lab, using the same Azure Active Directory, **it is important to delete and re-create these account each time you rebuild the environemnt**.
+If you plan to create and destroy the lab, using the same Entra Id tenant, **it is important to delete and re-create these account each time you rebuild the environemnt**.

 | User UPN                                  | password       | role
 |-------------------------------------------|----------------|-------------------------